Kalevala: Folk metal

 A number of folk metal bands have drawn on the Kalevala heavily for inspiration.
-In 1993 the Finnish bands Amorphis and Sentenced released two concept albums, Tales from the Thousand Lakes and North from Here respectively, which were the first of many Kalevala-inspired albums that have followed since.
+In 1993, the Finnish bands Amorphis and Sentenced released two concept albums, Tales from the Thousand Lakes and North from Here respectively, which were the first of many Kalevala-inspired albums that have followed since.
 Amorphis's 2009 album Skyforger also draws heavily on the Kalevala.
 The Finnish folk metal band Ensiferum have released songs such as "Old Man" and "Little Dreamer", which are influenced by the Kalevala.
-The third track of their Dragonheads EP is entitled "Kalevala Melody".
-It is an instrumental piece following the rhythm of the Kalevala metre.
+The third track of their Dragonheads EP, entitled "Kalevala Melody", is an instrumental piece following the rhythm of the Kalevala metre.
 Another Finnish folk metal band, Turisas, have adapted several verses from song nine of the Kalevala, "The Origin of Iron", for the lyrics of their song "Cursed Be Iron", which is the third track of the album The Varangian Way.
 Finnish metal band Amberian Dawn use lyrics inspired by the Kalevala on their album River of Tuoni, as well as on its successor, The Clouds of Northland Thunder.
 On 3 August 2012, Finnish folk metal band Korpiklaani released a new album entitled Manala.
 Jonne Järvelä from the band said, "Manala is the realm of the dead – the underworld in Finnish mythology.
 Tuonela, Tuoni, Manala and Mana are used synonymously.
 This place is best known for its appearance in the Finnish national epic Kalevala, on which many of our new songs are based."